Greene County, North Carolina: Government and politics

 Prior to the 1965 Voting Rights Act, Greene County was an overwhelmingly Democratic “Solid South” bastion.
 Between 1932 and 1956, every Democratic nominee reached 93.5 percent of the county's vote, and up to 1960 Herbert Hoover in the religiously polarized 1928 election had been the only post-disfranchisement Republican to pass 22 percent of the county's vote.
-Unlike the Black Belts of the Deep South, Greene County completely resisted the Dixiecrat movement of 1948 to be only 0.07 percent shy of Texas’ Duval County as Harry Truman’s strongest in the country, and in 1952 it was indeed Adlai Stevenson II’s strongest county in his landslide loss to Dwight D. Eisenhower, besides being his strongest behind Georgia’s Baker County in 1956.
+Unlike the Black Belts of the Deep South, Greene County completely resisted the Dixiecrat movement of 1948 to be only 0.07 percent shy of Texas’ Duval County as Harry Truman’s strongest in the country, and in 1952 it was indeed Adlai Stevenson II’s strongest county in his landslide loss to Dwight D. Eisenhower, besides being his strongest behind Georgia's Baker County in 1956.
 However, opposition to the voting and civil rights legislation of the Lyndon Johnson administration turned the county over to George Wallace in the 1968 presidential election, and Richard Nixon became the first Republican winner since Benjamin Harrison in 1888 with 75 percent of the vote in 1972.
-Since then, Greene County has gradually become Republican-leaning: the last Democratic Presidential candidate to carry the county was Bill Clinton in 1992, although no Democrat except McGovern and Humphrey has fallen under 40 percent.
+Since then, Greene County has gradually become Republican-leaning: the last Democratic presidential candidate to carry the county was Bill Clinton in 1992, although no Democrat except McGovern and Humphrey has fallen under 40 percent.

-Despite having voted Republican in six consecutive presidential elections, Greene County is represented by Democratic Senator Toby Flinch in the 4th district of the North Carolina State Senate.
+Greene County is represented by Republican Senator Buck Newton in North Carolina's 4th Senate district.

 Greene County is a member of the regional Eastern Carolina Council of Governments.

 Economy

-Green County is classified by the state of North Carolina as economically distressed.
+Greene County is classified by the state of North Carolina as economically distressed.
 The average income of a resident is approximately $36,700 per year.